openmainframeproject/feilong/doc/source/quickstart.rst

        OPTION LNKNOPAS

-   If under RACF, RACF command need to be executed like blow while the ``BYOL`` is the name of the virtual machine which is going to run cloud connector.
+   If under RACF, RACF command need to be executed like below while the ``BYOL`` is the name of the virtual machine which is going to run cloud connector.

    .. code-block:: text